bnexcess/scripts/README.md

-# scripts
-Scripts that can be useful under the right usage
+# Scripts that can be useful under the right usage

+## Cloudflare/cf-phpfpm-attack-toggle.sh

+### How to setup the API Key in Cloudflare
+To generate the API key in cloudflare, you will need to go to

+Manage Account -> Account API Tokens -> Create Token

+Make sure to select Zone -> Zone Settings both (Edit/Read)